5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 - [CPU Benchmark](#cpu-benchmark)
 - [Credits and Thank yous](#credits-and-thank-yous)

-## About
+## Overview

-OpenCore EFI folder for the Gigabyte Z490 Vision G mainboard created from scratch and updated and refined regularly since September 2020.
+This repository provides an OpenCore EFI folder for the Gigabyte Z490 Vision G mainboard, meticulously crafted and maintained since September 2020.
 The configuration is based on Dortania's OpenCore Install Guide and analysis of an `.ioreg` file from a real `iMac20,1`.
-USB Ports are mapped via `ACPI`, so no USB Port kext is required.
+USB ports are mapped via ACPI, eliminating the need for a USB kext.

 Tested successfully with macOS 10.14 to 15 beta.
 For best results, read and follow the install instruction carefully and thoroughly.